-Cristiano Ronaldo has become Portugal's join-top goalscorer of all-time after equalling Pauleta's record haul following his match-winning hat-trick against Sweden in the second-leg of their World Cup play-off.
+Cristiano Ronaldo has become Portugal's joint-top goalscorer of all time after equalling Pauleta's record haul following his match-winning hat trick against Sweden in the second leg of a World Cup playoff.

 Ronaldo notched his 45th, 46th and 47th goals in a ruthless display of attacking football, as he ensured Paulo Bento's men qualified for World Cup 2014 with a 4-2 aggregate victory.